Wednesday, December 28th, 2005

 then it stands to reason that many people, armed with an array of PDAs,

-Tablet PCs and ePaper devices (like
+Tablet PCs and ePaper devices (like this

 one) will want to put digital